maximilianmbeck/vlstm_cuda/README.md

 - How should I layout the "Chunks" Vectors in Memory.
 How much padding should I use?
   - I do not want to "waste" too much shared memory with padding.

+**Tensor Cores / WMMA Instructions**:

+- When computing wmma with the accumulator in float32 I have the result in fragments in float32.
+  How can I cast this to __half/bf16 for the tile in shared memory in the most efficient way?

 ## CUDA Resources

 ### CUDA Samples